MacBook Air (Apple silicon): Reception

 The M1 MacBook Air received positive reviews, with much of the praise going to the capabilities of the M1 chip.

 In his review for Engadget, Devindra Hardawar gave the MacBook Air a score of 94/100, praising the performance as "shockingly responsive" and highlighting the lack of fan noise and "excellent" keyboard and trackpad as among some of the pros.
-Other than that, he only lightly touched on the notebook's design and feel, citing the fact that it hadn't really changed much since the early 2020 MacBook Air.
+Other than that, he only lightly touched on the notebook's design and feel, citing the fact that it had not really changed much since the early 2020 MacBook Air.
 He did, however, praise the case as feeling "sturdy as ever".

 Writing for Wired, Julian Chokkattu bemoaned the fact that the Air only came with 2 USB-C ports, but praised the keyboard and battery life.
 He also lauded the fanless design, saying it was something he found himself "appreciating over and over again".

 The M1 MacBook Air has suffered some problems during its lifetime.
 Some users reported alarmingly high solid-state drive usage and wear, which drew a lot of attention, as if the drive failed, it could not be replaced by the user.
 Some USB-C docks also caused Apple Silicon MacBooks to stop working.

 During tests, the battery life of the MacBook Air was many hours short of Apple's claims, leading to some questioning the veracity of the claims.
 However, when the same tests were repeated with a lower brightness setting, the MacBook exceeded Apple's claims.
-During initial testing, the battery performance of the MacBook was so phenomenal, that Apple initially presumed the slow change of the battery meter to be a bug.
+During initial testing, the battery performance of the MacBook was so phenomenal that Apple initially presumed the slow change of the battery meter to be a bug.